Rudolph Edward Schirmer Jr.: Personal life

 Schirmer's first marriage was in 1949 to Countess Marnegu Eugenia Wenckheim (Countess Ena Wenkheim), a descendant of the leadership of the Austria-Hungarian Empire.
 The wedding was at St. Peter's Basilica in Rome.
 In the same year of Shirmer's first marriage to Countess Ena Wenkheim, he was one of the co-writers for the German book 3 Briefe an Kurt Leimer (3 Letters to Kurt Leimer).
 However, they were divorced in 1953.

 On February 8, 1958, Schirmer married film actress Iris Flores in New York City.
-Flores was the granddaughter of the former president of Costa Rica, the late Rafael Yglesias Castro.
+Flores was a former film actress as well as an inventor and the granddaughter of the former president of Costa Rica, the late Rafael Yglesias Castro.
 While they were married, Schirmer wrote Hymn to the Americas (Himno a las Americas in Spanish), which was for a four-part chorus of mixed voices with a soprano solo and piano accompaniment.
 The Spanish text was written by his brother-in-law and the former Vice Consul to the Government of Costa Rica, Fernando Flores.
 It was performed by the Washington National Symphony at the Fourth Inter-American Music Festival in 1968.
-After 12 years of marriage, they were divorced in November of 1970.
+After 12 years of marriage, they were divorced in November 1970.

 On January 9, 1972, Schirmer married Maria Raffaela Mormino.
 They were married until Schirmer died in 2000.